JJIF: Athletic Concussion Management Policy

 - Participating in the development and biannual review of the policies and procedures required by 105 CMR 201.006 for the prevention and management of sports-related head injuries within the school district or school;

 - Completing the annual training as required by 105 CMR 007;

-- Reviewing information from Mandatory Student Athlete Forms, including the Pre Participation Form, which indicate a history of head injury (Student Concussion History) and ''?m_Accident/Illness Forms, to identify students who are at greater risk for repeated head injuries;
+- Reviewing information from Mandatory Student Athlete Forms, including the Pre Participation Form, which indicate a history of head injury (Student Concussion History) and from Accident/Illness Forms, to identify students who are at greater risk for repeated head injuries;

 - Identifying athletes with head injuries or suspected concussions that occur in practice or competition and removing them from play;

 - Participating - in collaboration with the School Nurse, student's Primary Care Physician, parent(s)/guardian(s) and teachers (when appropriate) - with the graduated reentry planning and implementation for students who have been diagnosed with a concussion - refer also to sections below on Exclusion from Play and Return to Play;

 - The Certified Athletic Trainer is responsible for following up with the Athletic Director and School Nurse regarding any student removed from practice or competition as directed in 105 CMR 201.010(D) - this would also include the prompt submission of a completed Accident/Illness

 The School Nurse shall be responsible for: